PhantomCS777/COP290-Subtask3/README.md

 ## Design and Abstractions

 The project is designed with a clear separation of concerns, dividing the process into data handling, strategy implementation, execution, and output generation.
-There is an attempt to follow some common standards for the code like not using namespace std, DRY, etc.
+There is an attempt to follow some common standards for the code like not using namespace std, DRY, etc. We are also compiling the final version with `-O3` flag for faster executables.

 ### Data Handling
 The `stock_data.h` file has a `StockData` struct, which is a container for all stock-related data (e.g., open, high, low, close prices, etc.).
 The data is read from a CSV file into a `std::vector<StockData>`,The `Input`struct contains all the possible parameters which the stragies will need and the `Output` class is the common data type to which all strategies return to (the class has methods to write the required output files).
 These become the primary data structure used throughout the strategies.
 This allows very high modularity in utilizing the stragies for example now to run a strategy simply `<strategy>(data,input)` needs to be called and the return type is same.